Google-Health/imaging-research/cxr-foundation/README.md

 Have questions?
 Email [cxr-foundation@google.com](mailto:cxr-foundation@google.com).

+## Third Party Apps

+CXR Foundation is also available on [Superbio.ai](https://app.superbio.ai/apps/247?id=640613393e3000de4dfb424d) as an online app.
+After agreeing to Google’s Terms for the CXR Foundation tool, you can access and utilize the app.

 ## Package APIs - Generating and Using Embeddings

 The following code block highlights the pertinent functions.
 See the notebooks for demo usage.